boorch/bOrca/README.md

 *IMPORTANT: Arp patterns `0` to `9` are most likely to be permanent.
 You can come up with complex sequences using only them and banging the operator in various timings.
 But the patterns `a` and above are just some experimental combinations and they're likely to change in future updates.

-## Bouncer (`;`)
+## Bouncer (`;`) (A rudimentary LFO interpretation)

 The bouncer operator creates smooth transitions between two values using various waveform patterns.
 Useful for creating continuous value changes and modulations.
-Each waveform has a resolution of 128 steps (some repeating so not super precise), Rate input basically skips every Nth step to make it "scan" through the waveform faster. (e.g: 2 skips every other step, 5 skip every 4 step etc)
+Each waveform has a resolution of 128 steps (some repeating so not super precise), Rate input basically skips every Nth step to make it "scan" through the waveform faster. (e.g: 2 skips every other step, 5 skip every 4 step etc).

 ### Inputs